 I first had shrimp and grits when I tagged along on a business trip my husband took to Charleston, South Carolina.
-I only ordered grits one night, also with shrimp, because it was the thing to have in Charleston.
+I ordered shrimp and grits one night, because it was the thing to have in Charleston.
 I’d previously not been a huge cornmeal fan.

 Well, thank you Charleston.
 I’m a huge fan now.
 The secret is butter, cream and cheese.
 Which, of course, can make anything better.